nickdichev/nickdichev.github.io/_posts/2019-05-11-huffman-elixir-part2.md

 We have most of the pieces we need to compress some data!
 First, let's take a look at what we need to accomplish:

-1. Find the occurance count for each character in the input
+1. Find the occurrence count for each character in the input
 2. Generate the Huffman encodings based off the character count
 3. Replace each character in the input with the corresponding Huffman encoding
 4. Buffer the Huffman encoded bitstrings into binaries